glhuilli/glhuilli.github.io/_posts/2019-04-14-got-analysis.markdown

 ## Data and Processing Setup

-All subtitles for every episode of Game of Thrones were downloaded from [subscene](https://subscene.com/) manually.
+All subtitles for every episode of Game of Thrones (from season 1 to 7) were downloaded from [subscene](https://subscene.com/) manually.
 IMDB information was obtained using the OMDB API using `limbic`'s IMDB integration.
 This data is freely available with the `limbic` package.

 As mentioned in `limbic`'s documentation, you need to set up a specific mapping when dealing with domain-specific terms that have a specific meaning.
 For example, in Game of Thrones, the term `lord` is widely used across all episodes and has a connotation close to [my lord](https://en.wikipedia.org/wiki/Milord) rather than [the lord](https://en.wikipedia.org/wiki/Lord).
 In [NRC lexicons](http://saifmohammad.com/WebPages/AccessResource.htm), the term `lord` does have a strong `joy` value as it's probably closely associated with the latter definition.
 As I don't want to overestimate the emotion `joy` across the episodes, a new meaning for the word `my lord` can b done by associating it to the word `sir`.